tanij/dt-exercises/_instructions_mooc/02-introduction-to-AVs/duckiebot-tour.md

-# Tour of Duckiebot interface
+# 🚙 Tour of Duckiebot interface

-To be provided by Andrea D.
+The Duckiebot is equipped with a browser based interface (colloquially, the "Dashboard") that provides intuitive access to some important diagnostics of the Duckiebot.

+We prepared [a tutorial][book-dashboard-tutorial] on its main features.

 TODO: Dashboard tutorial (login, portainer (just where it is), mission control, how to set camera)

+[book-dashboard-tutorial]:

 TODO: Take a selfie with the robot